tensorchord/cloudnative-vectorchord/README.md

 >   ```

 > [!IMPORTANT]
 > The `VectorChord` extension is not enabled by default.
-You need to enable it and set the search path when initializing the database.
+You need to enable it when initializing the database.
 You can configure it in your Cluster spec:
 > ```yaml
 > apiVersion: postgresql.cnpg.io/v1
 > kind: Cluster